 In 2001, the Foundation hired a grant writer and library development consultant, and recruited a campaign committee.
 Over the course of the next five years, grants from private foundations brought in one-third of the goal; 30 community events were held, including an auction, dinners, golf tournaments and publishing a cook book, which contributed more than $30,000; and individual gifts/donations and bequests, plus a city library endowment fund, made up the rest of the fund raising goal.

 In early 2006, the $1.3 million fundraising goal was reached, and the renovation was completed in 2007.
-Now, the library needs some finishing touches.
+Now, the library needed some finishing touches.

 2nd Campaign: “The Story Unfolds”

-This fund raising campaign will encompass the same strategies as the first project — grants, events and individual/business donations — with a completion date estimated at late 2011/early 2012.
+This fund raising campaign will encompass the same strategies as the first project — grants, events and individual/business donations — with a completion date estimated at 2016.